-(2) There may be circumstances in which the staff at the securities regulatory authorities question the objectivity of the author of the technical report.
-The issuer may be asked to provide further information, additional disclosure or the opinion of another qualified person to address concerns about possible bias or partiality on the part of the original author.
+- (2) There may be circumstances in which the staff at the securities regulatory authorities question the objectivity of the author of the technical report.
+The In order to ensure the requirement for independence of the qualified person has been preserved, the issuer may be asked to provide further information, additional disclosure or the opinion of another qualified person to address concerns about possible bias or partiality on the part of the original author. - (3) As in paragraph 3.2 above, provided that the independent qualified person has taken whatever steps are appropriate, in his or her professional judgment, to ensure that the information he or she relies on is sound, and takes responsibility for that information, the independent qualified person may rely on work done and information provided by others, including other nonindependent qualified persons.
+However, the independent qualified person must visit the site and cannot delegate the personal inspection requirement.